 Curtis became the museum’s first official Zoological Collections Manager in 2011.
 A Hays native and FHSU grad, Curtis received his B.S. in biological sciences in 1999 and his M.S. in 2004.
 Curtis is no stranger to the museum, as he began as a curatorial assistant in Herpetology in 1998, eventually becoming associate curator of Herpetology and Mammalogy before being appointed Zoological Collections Manager.
 Because of his involvement in many research projects, Curtis’ contributions to the Herpetology and Mammalogy collections are numerous.
 As Zoological Collections Manager, his primary responsibilities are the Entomology, Herpetology, Ichthyology, Mammalogy and Ornithology Collections.
 Curtis also plays an active part in educational programming and exhibits.

 Brent Schulze is an experienced field biologist and educator with a BS in biological sciences and an emphasis in zoology.
-Brent has diverse experience working in wildlife biology, and has formal training in venomous reptiles, birds, insects, mammals, as well as plants.
-Brent holds a Wilderness First Responder (WFR) certification, and has an excellent track record of safely conducting wildlife fieldwork in remote and semi-remote locations.
-He has worked on seven different grant funded research projects since 2011, including endangered species conservation research for the Denver Zoo, Department of Wildlife and Parks multi-species surveys, private consulting for gas and oil companies, and the Bureau of Land Management on endangered species conservation.
-In 2016, Brent worked as a co-instructor for the junior high Field Naturalist camp trip to Utah.
-We are excited to have him back on the Field Naturalist camp in 2017, and to have him signed on to co-instruct the Expedition Ecuador high school student trip.
+Brent has diverse experience working in wildlife biology, and has formal training in venomous reptiles, birds, insects, mammals, as well as plants, and has an excellent track record of safely conducting wildlife fieldwork in remote and semi-remote locations.
+He has worked on seven different grant funded research projects since 2011, including endangered species conservation research for the Denver Zoo, Department of Wildlife and Parks multi-species surveys, private consulting for gas and oil companies, and the Bureau of Land Management on endangered species conservation.This will be Brent’s third year as a camps instructor.